GFW-knocker/AndroidLibXrayLite/README_fetch.md

 * The port still comes from the URL, so put a non-standard one there:
   `https://cloudflare-dns.com:2053/dns-query`.
 * IPv4 and IPv6 literals both work.
 A hostname is rejected up front.
-* Applies through `proxy` too: the CONNECT / SOCKS request names the pinned address, so the proxy dials it.
+* Through `proxy` it is only a hint.
+The pinned address does go into the CONNECT / SOCKS target, but a proxy with TLS sniffing (xray's `destOverride: ["tls"]`, on by default in most GUI clients) reads the SNI from the ClientHello and re-resolves by domain, discarding the IP.
+On the direct path the pin always holds.
 * `fragment` and `ech` apply exactly as they do without a pin.
 * **Not inherited by the ECH lookup.** `ip` pins this request's host, and the ECH resolver is a different server.
 Pin that one by putting a literal address